cawapy/FlipSuite/README.md

 * ``R1``, ``R2``, ``R3`` and ``C1``, ``C2``, ``C3`` are too close to the DIP40 sockets of ``IC1``, ``IC2``, ``IC3``;
   When using standard DIP40 sockets with rectangular spring contacts, the socket frame and a pad of each of the mentioned resistors and capacitors will overlap.
-  * Already rearranged the resistors and capacitors in the layout (Place FP2800As' bypass capacitors and EN-pulldowns to fit in Dip40 socket: db15812063dd6a5a91f173546fd940a55fbdb63b)
+  * Already rearranged the resistors and capacitors in the layout ([db15812: "Place FP2800As' bypass capacitors and EN-pulldowns to fit in Dip40 socket"](https://github.com/cawapy/FlipSuite/commit/db15812063dd6a5a91f173546fd940a55fbdb63b))
   * Options for manufactured boards
     * Use sockets with slimmer frame (e.g. those with round pins); or pin rows, they are also slimmer than the standard socket frames
     * Use little solder for Rs and Cs, decenter Rs and Cs away from socket frame as much as possible